DemocracyEarth/wallet/README.md

 # A Toolkit for Democracy

 Votes measure social force.
 The more accurate and reliable a technology for counting them, the greater resolution we can gather from the communities and societies that define our preferences, rights and power.
-This toolkit lets build voting mechanisms in a simple and reliable way using the Bitcoin Blokchain to store proof of events, meaning anyone can count votes *without requiring permission* from the authority serving this software.
+This toolkit lets build voting mechanisms in a simple and reliable way using the [Bitcoin Blokchain](http://bitcoin.it) to store proof of events, meaning anyone can count votes [B]without requiring permission[/B] from the authority serving this software.

 ## Components